 Currency, translation and re-measurement

 Software needs to store 3 currencies: transactional, functional and reporting.
-These currencies allow the software to perform not just translations, but re-measurements as well, which is required under FASB 842 and IFRS 16.
+These currencies allow the software to perform not just translations, but re-measurements as well, which is required under the new standards.

 Ex.: Under the new lease accounting standards, an ROU asset is a non-monetary asset, while the liability is a monetary liability.
 This is different from the current rules.
 Your software choice should be able to re-measure the ROU asset from transactional currency to functional currency using “historic currency rates,” then translate it from functional currency to reporting currency using current rates.